palantus/sitecore/README.md

 - SITE_TITLE: Title of the site
 - ADMIN_PASS: Password for user admin
+- ACCESS_TOKEN_SECRET: A secret string of characters used to encrypt JWT and user passwords.
+To make your sign-ins compatible with other apps, use the same secret on those as well.
 - PORT: port to listen on
 - PORT_API: port for API-mode (only useful if you have projects supporting multiple modes)
 - PORT_WWW: port for www-mode (only useful if you have projects supporting multiple modes)
 - PORT_COMBINED: port for combined-mode (only useful if you have projects supporting multiple modes)
+- ADMIN_MODE: Last resort, if you can't log in.
+By setting this to TRUE, you every request is seen as admin.
+- ISDEV: Set to TRUE if you are on a non-encrypted connection.
+Otherwise leave it out.

 ## Run using one of the following "main-files":